pywood21/holz_202209/Manscriput/manuscript.md

 Wood is a natural cellular material, it has complex structure with different cell types (anatomical features) acting together to serve the needs of living tree [1].
 Also, as an anisotropic material,  wood has excellent mechanical properties parallel to the grain ( longitudinal direction), while its mechanical properties perpendicular to the grain (transverse direction) are relatively weak [2] and varied among different wood species with relation to their unique anatomical features [1].

+Also, as a construction materials, human tried to use it for making building considering its anatomical structure.
+For example, a traditional roofing method called kokerabuki in japan......

 To completely unveil the relationship between anatomical features and mechanical behavior of wood, the quantitative and accurate analysis of local deformation of anatomical features during the mechanical test is an important subject.
 Up to now, wood scientists developed several approaches from two perspectives for understanding how anatomical features affect the mechanical behavior of wood in transverse direction.

 The first one is **top-down perspective** that is direct microscopic observation of deformation of anatomical features during or after the mechanical test.
 Ando and Onda (1999) [3] used wet-type scanning electron microscope (SEM) to observe the compression of wood cell wall.
 Combing with image analysis, it was found that the first fracture of cell wall occurred in one tangential row of earlywood tracheids just after the load displacement curve exceeded the proportional limit.
 Müller et al. (2003) [4] observed cell deformation of both softwood (spruce) and hardwood (oak and beech) at different yielding stage of compression test by using both SEM and light microscope for concluding different fracture pattern of anatomical features in those species.
 Hwang et al. (2021) [5] used the replica method to intermittently analyze the cell wall deformation of flat-swan, quarter-swan and rift-swan in transverse direction of wood due to three point bending test.
 The rift-swan of softwood exhibited a unique shear deformation of earlywood cell wall contributing for the extremely large flexural deformation.
 Such direct microscopic observation methods provides important information to understand the in-situ deformation of wood microstructures.